FAQ

 1. Finger contacts: standard touch points (e.g., finger) with ID, position, and touch phase

-2. Glyph contacts: tangible pieces with ID, position, touch phase, along with orientation and touched status
+2. Glyph contacts: tangible Pieces with ID, position, touch phase, along with orientation and touched status

 How does Board handle noise such as arms, hands, etc?

-Board’s AI is trained to filter out unintentional contact such as hands or arms resting on the display, even when in close contact with pieces.
-This allows for natural gameplay where players can rest their hands on the display, reach across the board, or manipulate pieces without generating false inputs.
+Board’s AI is trained to filter out unintentional contact such as hands or arms resting on the display, even when in close contact with Pieces.
+This allows for natural gameplay where players can rest their hands on the display, reach across the board, or manipulate Pieces without generating false inputs.
 The system distinguishes between intentional finger touches and incidental contact, ensuring a smooth and intuitive gaming experience.

 Is there a cost for the SDK?